rotundasoftware/cartero/README.md

 			options : {
 				projectDir : __dirname,	     // the root directory of your project.
 All other paths
-										     // in these options are relative to this directory. library : {
+										     // in these options are relative to this directory.
-					path : "assetLibrary/"   // the relative path to your Asset Library directory.
-				},

 				views : {
 					path : "views/",  	 	 // the directoy containing your server side templates. viewFileExt : ".jade" 	 // the file extension of your server side templates.